 Chapter 20 Exploring one numeric variable

-This chapter will consider how to go about exploring the sample distribution of a numeric variable.
-Using the storms data from the nasaweather package (remember to load and attach the package), we’ll review some basic descriptive statistics and visualisations that are appropriate for numeric variables.
+data from the nasaweather package (remember to load and attach the package), we’ll review some basic descriptive statistics and visualisations that are appropriate for numeric variables.

 20.1 Understanding numerical variables

-We’ll work with the wind and pressure variables in storms to illustrate the key ideas.
+to illustrate the key ideas.
 Wind speed and atmospheric pressure are clearly numeric variables.
 We can say a bit more.
 They are both numeric variables that are measured on a ratio scale because zero really is zero: it makes sense to say that 20 mph is twice as fast as 10 mph and 1000 mbar exerts twice as much pressure on objects as 500 mbar.
 Are these continuous or discrete variables?
 Think about the possible values that wind speed and atmospheric pressure can take.
 A wind speed and atmospheric pressure of 40.52 mph and 1000.23 mbar are perfectly reasonable values, so fundamentally, these are continuous variables.

 # first 100 values of atmospheric pressure